 Recommended Board Action: Revise the definition for Recoveries in Section 1.
 V. as follows:

 Recoveries.
 “Recoveries” means payments received by a provider from a payor and then later recouped due to a review, audit, or investigation.
-Recoveries would be reported as a negative number and should only be reported if not included elsewhere (e.g., if a claims-based payment is reported net of recovery, do not separately report recovery as a non-claims-based payment).
+Recoveries not reported in claims payments should be netted out of the total non-claims-based payments reported.

 Y. Shared-Risk Recoupments: Remove the line about the value should be reported as a negative number, since this information will not be reported.
 We suggest adding: “Recoupment should be netted out of the total non-claims-based payments reported.”